Lasell's Mobile-First Bachelor's in Business Administration

 - Applicants must have completed at least 15 credits at a U.S. institution, no other prerequisites required

-- Transfer up to 90 credits (We consider credits over 10 years old)
+- Transfer up to 90 credits (Credits over 10 years old care considered)

 - 30 Lasell BSBA core credits required.
 (These credits are required despite previous coursework)

 Student eligible for this program must meet at least one of the following criteria:

 - Completed an Associates degree